Dinxin/calc-pcqm4m-pos/README.md

 # calc-pcqm4m-pos
- Calculate the atomic positions for moelcules curated in the PCQM4M dataset.
+ Calculate the atomic positions for molecules curated in the PCQM4M dataset.